 1. Sour cherry juice

-The researchers noticed increased urinary output of melatonin, the hormone that helps induce sleepiness, in those drinking the cherry juice, and so think that the high amount of melatonin in sour cherries, in addition to the anti-inflammatory benefits of the red pigment, are how they affect sleep.
-However, it is wise to note that the sample size of the trial was small and the effects on sleep modest.
-So although it is worth a try, it is not a magic cure.
-Sweet cherries contain less melatonin than the sour ones, but some say they could help sleep if you eat about 100 before bed which I think would cause indigestion and a very disturbed night!
+In this double blind, placebo-controlled study, participants found an increase in sleep quality and time spent asleep when drinking a glass of sour cherry juice twice a day.
+The researchers noticed an increased urinary output of melatonin (the hormone that helps induce sleepiness) in those drinking the cherry juice, and suggested that the high amount of melatonin in sour cherries, in addition to the anti-inflammatory benefits of the red pigment, are how they affect sleep.1

+My thoughts: The results of this study do seem quite positive but it is wise to note that the sample size of the trial was small and the effects on sleep modest; so, although it is worth a try, sour cherry juice isn’t to be treated as a magic cure.
+Sweet cherries contain less melatonin than the sour ones, but some say they could help sleep if you eat about 100 before bed - which I think would cause indigestion and a very disturbed night!

 2. Kiwi Fruit

 Sweet and tart, kiwis are chockfull of vitamin C which makes them an extremely popular option when it comes to fruit salads and lunch boxes, but studies have also shown that they could be useful for your sleep too!
 In this study (which involved quite a number of participants!), the volunteers ate two kiwi fruits one hour before bed for four weeks.
 The researchers found that there were significant increases in sleep duration, quality and a reduction in time spent getting to sleep.2